github-linguist/linguist/README.md

 ### Stats

-The Language Graph you see on every repository is built by aggregating the languages of all repo's blobs.
+The Language Graph you see on every repository is built by aggregating the languages of each file in that repository.
 The top language in the graph determines the project's primary language.
 Collectively, these stats make up the [Top Languages](https://github.com/languages) page.

-The repository stats API can be used on a directory:
+The repository stats API, accessed through `#languages`, can be used on a directory:

 ```ruby
 project = Linguist::Repository.from_directory(".")